greenya/SpaceLib/README.md

 ## TODOs

-TODO: add support for HSL color format --- https://www.youtube.com/watch?v=vvPklRN0Tco
+TODO: core: add support for HSL color format --- https://www.youtube.com/watch?v=vvPklRN0Tco

+    - maybe consider changing Color to be [4]f32 instead of [4]u8, as we are doing a lot of alpha and brightness tweaking and every time we convert 4 values to f32 and back to u8

 TODO: terse: add support for <overflow> command